 On March 26, 2012, Koninklijke Philips Electronics N.V. and Philips Solid-State Lighting Solutions, Inc. (collectively, "Philips") filed a lawsuit (civil action no. 12-cv-10549) in the United States District Court for the District of Massachusetts against the Company alleging that the Company's Array and certain other products infringe certain of Philips' patents for LED lighting.
-In September 2012, the Company entered into a settlement agreement and patent license agreement ending the patent litigation brought by Philips.
+In August 2012, the Company entered into a settlement agreement and patent license agreement ending the patent litigation brought by Philips.
 In connection with the settlement and patent license agreement, Philips granted the Company an ongoing, royalty-bearing license to the comprehensive portfolio of patented LED technologies and solutions offered under Philips' LED luminaire and retrofit bulb licensing program.
 The license allows the Company to continue the manufacture and sale of LED-based lighting products, including the Array® brand of LED replacement light bulbs.
 In September 2012, the Company paid Philips a one-time, lump-sum royalty fee to address past sales.
 In conjunction with the settlement and patent license agreement, on October 3, 2012, the parties filed a joint stipulation requesting dismissal of the lawsuit and on October 4, 2012, the action was dismissed without prejudice.
-Prior to the merger of the Company with Seesmart, Seesmart also received a letter from Philips claiming patent infringement and threatening litigation if a license agreement was not negotiated.
-As a subsequently acquired subsidiary of the Company, Seesmart falls under the Company's settlement agreement with Philips.
-However, Philips and Seesmart must first agree to the scope of infringing products, and Seesmart may be required to make a payment to address historical product sales.